Sandy Springs Planning Commission defers proposed building height change

 “We continue to hear they will never be built that high, but that is not a guarantee,” he said.

-Tochie Blad of the Council of Neighborhoods also spoke in opposition, saying the question was “asked and answered” during public review of the new code and should not be changed.
+Tochie Blad, who spoke in opposition, said the question was already “asked and answered” during public review of the new code and should not be changed.

 The commission worried this would give developers too much leeway and voted to defer the change while the planning staff researches creating maximum story heights.

-Note: Correction: This article has been updated to correct that Tochie Blad was not speaking on behalf of the Council of Neighborhoods.